Jiseong-Michael-Yang/DSC3009/README.md

-# Predicting Bank Account Opening
+# Predicting Bank Marketing Outcome
-This is a documenation about deep learning project to predict if a customer would create a new account or not, with Tensorflow.
+This is a documenation about deep learning project to predict if a customer would subsribe a term deposit of a bank or not, with Tensorflow.

 ## 1. Project Overview
+* Project Objective
+   * Prediction based on the classification with logistic regression
+   * Target Feature
+      * y: has the client subscribed a term deposit?
+      * value: binary(yes or no)

 * About the Dataset
     * Dataset from UCI Machinie Learning Repository.